Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

                  // approx 10^19729.
 We couldn't remotely represent the answer in 64 bits, never mind store all the recursion.
 ```

 By raising the stack space to the maximum in the JavaScript configuration, we might just get Ackermann(4,1) to complete.
 Let's not bother.
+[Ackermann's function](https://en.wikipedia.org/wiki/Ackermann_function)

 ### Closures